instructor-ai/instructor/docs/index.md

     1. Make sure to set the mode to `GEMINI_JSON`, this is important because Tool Calling doesn't work with multi-modal inputs.
     2. Use `AudioSegment.from_mp3` to load your audio file.
     3. Pass in the audio data as bytes to the `data` field using the content as a dictionary with the right content `mime_type`  and `data` as bytes

+    We also support passing in these as a single list as per the documentation for `google-generativeai`.
+Here's how to do so with a audio segment snippet from the same recording.

+    ```python
+    import instructor
+    import google.generativeai as genai
+    from pydantic import BaseModel

+    client = instructor.from_gemini(
+        client=genai.GenerativeModel(
+            model_name="models/gemini-1.5-flash-latest",
+        ),
+        mode=instructor.Mode.GEMINI_JSON,  # (1)!
+    )

+    mp3_file = genai.upload_file("./sample.mp3")  # (2)!

+    class Description(BaseModel):
+        description: str

+    content = [
+        "Summarize what's happening in this audio file and who the main speaker is",
+        mp3_file,  # (3)!
+    ]

+    resp = client.create(
+        response_model=Description,
+        messages=[
+            {
+                "role": "user",
+                "content": content,
+            }
+        ],
+    )

+    print(resp)
+    # > description='President John F. Kennedy delivers State of the Union Address to \
+    # > Congress.
+He outlines national challenges: economic struggles, debt concerns, \
+    # > communism threat, Cold War.
+Proposes solutions: increased military spending, \
+    # > new economic programs, expanded foreign aid.
+Calls for active U.S. role in \
+    # > international affairs.
+Emphasizes facing challenges, avoiding panic, and \
+    # > working together for a better future.'

+    ```

+    1. Make sure to set the mode to `GEMINI_JSON`, this is important because Tool Calling doesn't work with multi-modal inputs.
+    2. Upload the file using `genai.upload_file` or get the file using `genai.get_file`
+    3. Pass in the content as a list containing the normal user message and the file object.

 #### Vertex AI